coder36/esp32-react-demo/README.md

 # ESP32 micro controller
-Develop a platform, on which to build ESP32 apps, backed by a React based web app.
+This is a proof of concept on which to build ESP32 apps, backed by a React based web apps.

-Provide API to:
+Provide API's to:
-* Scan for wifis
+* Scan for wifi's
 * Set wifi ssid and password
 * Provide multiple ssid/passwords
 * Get wifi status